Sic enim Deus dilexit mundum ... (Joannes 3:16) For God so loved the world ...

 Fiat voluntas tua.

 Thy will be done, is what that means in Latin.
 The words are from the so-called "Lord's Prayer".
 The Lord, Christ, in giving this prayer, stated a version of the traditional Kaddish, which exists in several related versions.
 Jesus gives his version, not a new prayer.
-Here in English is the Kaddish Shalem, the "complete kaddish" -- there are longer special versions for rabbis, mourners, and for after a burial -- followed by the Lord's version.
+Here in English is the Kaddish Shalem, the "complete kaddish" -- there are longer special versions for rabbis, mourners, and for after a burial.
+Then followed by the Lord's version.

 Kaddish Shalem, the "complete Kaddish".